Selling an Inherited Property?

 Legal service 1: Probate solicitor

-Executors don’t necessarily need to use a solicitor for probate services, in fact a lot of money can be saved if the work is done without one.
-It’s not unusual for solicitors to charge up to 5%+VAT of the value of the estate for probate work, hence why DIY probate has become more popular.
-If you want to carry out the work yourself (or even part of the work) and save on costs then it’s worth reading around the subject first.
-There are a few probate guide books worth considering.
+Executors don’t necessarily need to use a solicitor for probate – a lot of money can be saved if the work is done without one.
+Solicitors can charge up to 2-5% + VAT of the value of the estate for probate work, hence why DIY probate has become more popular.
+If you want to carry out the work yourself and save on costs, it’s worth reading around the subject first – see the guide books section at the end of this guide.

 Legal service 2: Conveyancing solicitor

-As with any property sale, it’s advisable to use a solicitor or licensed conveyancer to undertake all the legal work associated with selling.
-Even though it is possible for vendors and executors to carry out their own convening work it’s not advisable in most cases given the value of property at stake.
-Conveyancing by itself is complicated enough and with ever increasing levels of property fraud, by anyone’s standards it’s worth paying for professionals to handle the sale, even if it’s just for peace of mind.
+As with any property sale, it’s advisable to use a solicitor or licensed conveyancer to handle all the legal work associated with selling.
+Even though it is technically possible for executors to carry out their own conveyancing, it’s not advisable given the value of property at stake and the ever-increasing risk of property fraud.
+By any measure it’s worth paying for professionals to handle the sale.

 Is stamp duty payable on inherited properties?